helidon-io/helidon/tests/benchmark/jmh/README.md

 ```

 The controlled evidence root receives `http3-quic-controlled-build.manifest`,
 `http3-quic-controlled-source.manifest`, and `http3-quic-controlled-build.log`.
+Before taking a source snapshot or starting
+Maven, the generator reserves all three paths and rejects any existing file or active reservation.
+Use a new controlled
+directory for a new source/build identity.
+The source manifest is published last, after both supporting files; failed
+attempts remove only their own identity files and reservations, preserving existing campaign results.

-The generator prints the exact immutable
-Resolver local prefix.
-The build manifest binds that prefix, its complete content digest, the shared remote prefix,
+The generator prints the exact immutable Resolver local prefix.
+The build manifest binds that prefix, its complete content
-captured HEAD, Maven and Java versions, invocation digest, effective timeout, controlled-build processor cap, and
+digest, the shared remote prefix, captured HEAD, Maven and Java versions, invocation digest, effective timeout,
-controlled-build log digest.
-The timeout defaults to 1800 seconds and can be set from 60 through 21600 seconds with
+controlled-build processor cap, and controlled-build log digest.
+The timeout defaults to 1800 seconds and can be set from
+60 through 21600 seconds with
 `helidon.benchmark.evidence.mavenTimeoutSeconds`.
 Nested Maven, compiler, annotation-processor, GC, JIT, and common-pool
 thread sizing is capped at two active processors by default; set a value from 1 through 64 with
 `helidon.benchmark.evidence.activeProcessorCount`.
 This is a JVM concurrency-sizing cap rather than an operating-system